bakhtiyor/textmagic-test-task/README.md

     docker-compose up -d
     ```

-4. Create the database schema:
+4. Create a copy of .env.local file and create the database schema:
     ```bash
     docker-compose exec php-fpm bash
+    cp .env .env.local
     php bin/console doctrine:schema:create
     ```

-5. Create a copy of .env.local file:
+5. Run following data fixture in order to fill up the tables with some data (Be careful: that after running this command all the data in the database will be lost):
     ```bash
-    cp .env .env.local
+    php bin/console doctrine:fixtures:load --no-interaction
     ```

-6. Specify the database connection in the .env.local file:
-    ```bash
-    DATABASE_URL="postgresql://test_user:linux1@db/postgres?serverVersion=16&charset=utf8"
-    ```

-7. Run following data fixture in order to fill up the tables with some data (Note: that after running this command all the data in the database will be lost):
-    ```bash
-    php bin/console doctrine:fixtures:load
-    ```

-8. Access the application via: `http://localhost` in your web browser.
+6. Access the application via: `http://localhost` in your web browser.

 ## Contact

-If you want to contact me you can reach me at [@bakhtiyorbs](https://t.me/bakhtiyorbs).
+You can reach me at [@bakhtiyorbs](https://t.me/bakhtiyorbs) for any further questions.